 Start date: On what date do you want to start the business or when did you start?

-Market: who are your target groups?
+Market analysis: Who are your target market groups?
 What do you have to offer?
 What is your business objective in seven words?

-Market research: describe your market, future developments and your potential customers (local, county, national and international).
+Market research: describe your target market, future developments and your potential customers (local, county, national and international).